 Chemical peels are generally used on the face for treating wrinkles and age spots, but they can be used on other areas of the body for stretch mark removal.

 During treatment, an acidic solution is applied to the skin by using a sponge, cotton pad, cotton swab or brush.

 To peel off the top layers of the damaged, dead skin and encourages skin regeneration.

 Type and strength of chemicals used for treatment may vary according to your level of stretch mark being treated, but there are three main types that exist today.

-Platelet Rich Plasma contains highly concentrated amount of signal proteins which consists of platelets, white blood cells, and adult stem cells.
+Platelet Rich Plasma contains highly concentrated amount of signal protein which consists of platelets, white blood cells and adult stem cells.